 Clarkson College offers free tutoring services in a variety of subjects to all enrolled students.
 Sessions are led by other upperclass Clarkson College students and alumni who have demonstrated exceptional aptitude in their academics and interpersonal skills.

 What to Expect

 - Sessions can range from 15 minutes to two hours, based on need.

 - One-on-one sessions are most common, but small group sessions can be arranged.

-- On-campus sessions are typically held in the Success Center, or you may make arrangements to meet with your tutor off campus in a public location.
+- On-campus sessions are typically held in the Success Center.

 How to Get Paired Up with a Tutor